Ayton has career-high 35 points, Suns rally past T-Wolves

 DOWN THE STRETCH

-The Timberwolves will have the tiebreaker over the Nuggets, but they’re facing a stiff test to secure the sixth seed.
-Minnesota’s game at Denver on April 1 could well be the determinant.
+The Timberwolves will have the tiebreaker over the Nuggets, but they have two more losses.
+Their game at Denver on April 1 could well be the determinant.

 The Nuggets have nine games left, and five of them are against teams that were 10 or more games under the .500 mark entering Wednesday.
 The Timberwolves have eight games remaining, five against opponents eight games or more above .500.